“Nature is painting for us, day after day, pictures of infinite beauty.”

 Measuring the Garden Site

-Our oldest daughter measured out the area and helped mark it with some flags, before my husband volunteered for the toughest job of removing the existing layer of turf and transferring it to our compost pile.
-Our daughter intermittently checked his work armed with a tape measure and a smile.
+Kaia measured out the area and helped mark it with some flags.
+The next step is to remove the existing layer of turf and transfer it to the compost pile.
+Kaia intermittently checked in on everyone's progress armed with a tape measure and a smile.

-When our two older children weren’t checking my husband’s work and giving helpful tips, like “Watch your feet, Dada!”, they were collaborating on the design and creation of a couple mud holes, just large enough for their Antarctic animals to go swimming in.
+Kaia and Noah spent much of their time collaborating on the design and creation of a couple mud holes, just large enough for their Antarctic animals to go swimming in.
+Older kids may want to participate more in digging the beds.

-Long after my husband concluded his work for the day, our children were still exploring the bed, having fun with all the earthworms, grubs, and millipedes they could find.
+Long after the day's work was over, Kaia and Noah were still exploring the in-ground garden beds, having fun with all the earthworms, grubs, and millipedes they could find.

-As we continue to work on our vegetable garden beds and fortify it with some fencing, we are also working on some other projects.
-We just recently finished setting up the site for our basic backyard compost.
+As we continue to work on our in-ground garden beds and fortify them with some fencing, we are also working on some other projects.
+We just recently finished setting up the site for our basic backyard composting.
 We chose a nice location in a wooded area with partial sun, behind our garage and near the workshop.
 It’s not too far from our home or our garden so we can conveniently add to the pile as needed and then transfer it to the garden using a wheelbarrow.

-We created a simple temporary 3-sided border to protect the adjacent cement and structure and to provide a visual separation for our kids, since they will be helping to manage the compost pile.
+We created a simple temporary 3-sided border to protect the adjacent cement and structure and to provide a visual separation since the kids will be helping to manage the compost pile.
 I’m sure we’ll need to build a more significant enclosure for our compost pile, given the amount of wildlife roaming the property (I’m not going to point any fingers),

 but this is a good starting point for now.
-Our kids had a lot of fun setting it up.
+The kids had a lot of fun setting it up.

 More Outdoor Practical Life in the Garden